Repository Config

 The description

 key contains a description of the repository.
 Ideally this is a single sentence but can be several short sentences if required.
-It cannot be more than 1 paragraph (i.e. cannot contain any line breaks).
+It can’t be more than 1 paragraph (i.e. can’t contain any line breaks).

 description: >